tim-tim707/rust_moulinette/README.md

 Automatic tests for Rust using nextest

 Generate a junit.xml file for each student to test

 Use on single student with directory as tarball located at `/student` with `./entry.sh`

 and with a list of students with
-`./entry.sh students.txt`
+`./entry.sh NN list_of_students.txt`

-In this case, the format of `students.txt` is a single login per line.
+In this case, `NN` is a two digit practical number and the format of `list_of_students.txt` is a single login per line.
 Students repository will get cloned from EPITA's repository automatically (crash if not possible)
+Example: `./entry.sh 07 list_of_students.txt`

 A basic viewer is launched automatically with `firefox viewer/index.html`.
 You should provide it with the content of `./output` in order to see results.